SunnyORCL/Iteam-DR-TF/docs/dataguard/replicating-dataguard.md

 - Primary Database Password
 - Primary Database Shape (can also pull from downloaded terraform code)

+## Prerequisites

+- Database Networking has already been created.

 ## Updates to DATABASE.TF

 1. Comment out resource oci_database_db_system.
 Some values will be used to ensure backup DB has the same configuration as the Primary DB..